 The American Red Cross is an excellent source of information to learn more about donating blood and helping those in need.
 They cover topics including how the donation process works, eligibility requirements, training & certifications you can receive, how to volunteer with the Red Cross, and much more.

 If you’re interested in a career in the health care industry, perhaps you should consider becoming a nurse.
-Currently, Hocking College in Nelsonville, OH offers both a Practical and Registered Nursing program, as well as a PN2RN transition program.
+Currently, Hocking College in Nelsonville, Ohio, offers both a Registered Nursing program and PN2RN transition program.

 For more information on any of these programs, contact the Hocking College Admissions Office at (740) 753-7050.